 18. For 2022/23, the Government will continue to pay under-indexation grant to ensure that local authorities are compensated for the difference between the change in the small business rates multiplier and the change in the Retail Price Index (RPI).
-The Core Spending Power figures published at provisional settlement showed under-indexation in line with the Consumer Price Index but will be updated to RPI for the final settlement.
-It is estimated that this will result in additional grant of £4.0m for Doncaster in 2022/23.
+The Core Spending Power figures published at provisional settlement showed under-indexation in line with the Consumer Price Index.
+This was updated to RPI for the final settlement and results in additional grant of £3.9m for Doncaster in 2022/23.